DeanLemans/deanlemans.github.io/content/vault_rules.md

 - Reduce folder complexity to simplify navigation and maintainability
 - [ ] Migrate external content locally or at least link it
 - [ ] when linking an external thing, use an archived version
-- written in standard markdown and sometimes embedded html.
+- written in markdown and sometimes embedded html.(html mostly for foldable stuff)
-- Always pluririze tags
-- Heavy use of internal links for interconnectivity
+- Heavy use of internal links for interconnectivity (i dont really do this)

 ---